scrouzet/classifyEEG/README.md

 - function to add selectivity bar on top of a decoding accuracy curve
 - decide for the label idx (1 vs 0, 1 vs -1, 1 vs 2).
 For the moment the code works only for 1vs2
 - function to plot ROC from the classif results
-- finish the tutorial
+- write a proper tutorial
-- averaging trials (taking groups of 3 trials could allow to get 20% more accuracy \cite{Isik2013})
+- integrate trial averaging (taking groups of 3 trials could allow to get 20% more accuracy \cite{Isik2013})
 - Temporal cross-decoding = neural template -> train and test on all possible combination of time-points
-- function to estimate SRN per electrode, tranform the data accordingly to

 ## Sliding-time-window analysis
-A new classifier was trained and tested for each time point.
-This sliding time window approach was used to study the emerging categorical structure of object representations.
+A new classifier is trained and tested for each time point.
+This sliding time window approach is used to study the emergence and time-course of categorical information in the signal.

-## sliding vs. global classification
-sliding : is over time (default when there is a time dimension) static  : same as sliding but less the time dimension (default when there is no time dimension)

-global  : take into account the whole ERP (not planned to be implemented here)

-## Pattern classification analysis
-The aim of the study was to examine when and how categorical structure emerges in the brain.
-To this end, we used naive Bayes implementation of linear discriminant analysis (LDA, Duda, Hart, & Stork, 2001) to do single-trial classification of the exemplar and category of the stimuli that participants were viewing.

 # Information about example data